ladjs/lad/README.md

 * Mongoose and MongoDB with common database plugins
 * Email template engine with [Nodemailer][] and local rendering
 * Proxy eliminates need for Nginx reverse-proxy or Apache virtual hosts
-* Multilingual through i18n and i10n
+* Multilingual through built-in i18n translation support
 * Automatic phrase translation with Google Translate
 * Sitemap generator for simple SEO
 * …

-### Localization
+### Translation

-> Finally a framework that solves i18n and i10n everywhere; complete with automatic translation.
+> Finally a framework that solves i18n everywhere; complete with automatic translation.

+* Translation constants built-in so you [don't repeat yourself][dry]
-* Webapp messages and templates are localized
+* Webapp error messages and templates are translated
-* Emails are localized
+* Emails are translated
-* API responses are localized
+* API responses are translated
-* Database errors are localized
+* Database errors are translated
-* Authentication errors are localized
+* Authentication errors are translated
 * …

 ### Email Engine